RASST: Retrieval-Augmented Simultaneous Speech Translation: Experimental Setups

-\paragraph{Training} We train both the cross-modal retriever and the Speech LLM with LoRA.
-The retriever is optimized with a multi-positive InfoNCE objective, while the Speech LLM is fine-tuned with standard supervised training.
-We use AdamW with cosine scheduling and mixed-precision distributed training; full hyperparameters and implementation details are provided in Appendix~\ref{app:training_details}.
+\paragraph{Training} We train both the cross-modal retriever and the Speech LLM with LoRA~\citep{hu2022lora}.
+For retriever training, the number of hard negative $N$ is 1024 and the global batch size is 8192.
+For Speech LLM training, we use sequence packing and a global batch size of 8192 tokens.
+Full hyperparameters and details are provided in Appendix~\ref{app:training_details}.

 \paragraph{Inference}